Permanent? Really? You’re telling me that there are methods out there that could potentially get rid of the hair I was born with? FOREVER?!

 Remember that laser hair removal is not the best at-home hair removal way for dark skin.

 More for light skin and dark hair.
 If you have dark skin, please look into electrolysis or one of the latest permanent hair removal technology, the Nd:YAG Laser. (spoiler alert, it is very pricey).

 Since I’ve received many questions regarding Tria, then without further ado, let’s start with Tria…

 To Sum it all up

-- Electrolysis if you have time and patience and want to guarantee permanent results.
+- Go for Electrolysis if you have time and patience and want to guarantee permanent results.

-- Laser hair removal if you have dark hair, light shade of skin, and want a fast yet semi-permanent mode of hair removal.
+- Go for Laser hair removal if you have dark hair, light shade of skin, and want a fast yet semi-permanent mode of hair removal.

-Now that you understand the benefits of electrolysis vs laser hair removal we are confident you will make the best choice. 🙂
+Now that you understand the benefits of electrolysis vs laser hair removal, I am confident you will make the best choice. 🙂